maygnificent/story-prompt/README.md

 This is Maygun Chen's solution to the Story Prompt challenge from Common Paper.
 This project was written in Python3.

-You  will find the follow files in this project:
+You  will find the following files in this project:

 'generator.py'